 annotationProviders array simply contains the

 fileAnnotationProvider.
-This provider will parse the PDF and load annotations from it, and it will also handle saving back into the PDF, subject to the value of
+This provider will parse the PDF and load annotations from it, and it’ll also handle saving back into the PDF, subject to the value of

 NSCoder-based format for saving and loading annotations.
-This is an internal file format and it should not be used for long-term storage of annotations.
+This is an internal file format, and it shouldn’t be used for long-term storage of annotations.
 PSPDFKit usually supports loading and saving using this format at least one version back.
-So, for example, v4 can load v3 but not v2 nor v5.
+So, for example, v4 can load v3 but not v2 or v5.

-Annotations are only really great if they can be shared across multiple clients.
-For that, there are several options available.
+Annotations are only useful if they can be shared across multiple clients.
+To do this, there are several options available, detailed below.

 PSPDFKit Instant is our in-house syncing solution for seamless collaboration for PSPDFKit-powered apps.
-It takes care not only of near-realtime annotation syncing, but also manages file download and other metadata such as bookmarks (Coming shortly after the 1.0 release).
-Instant is highly optimized for PSPDFKit and uses a deep API integration, faster, better and more reliable than anything you can achieve via writing your own code.
+It not only takes care of near-real-time annotation syncing, but it also manages file downloads and other metadata, such as bookmarks (which will be available in a future update).
+Instant is highly optimized for PSPDFKit and uses a deep API integration, which is faster and more reliable than anything you can achieve writing your own code.

-XFDF is an XML-like standard from Adobe XFDF for encoding annotations and forms (see XFDF Overview).
-It is compatible with Adobe Acrobat and several other 3rd-party frameworks.
+XFDF is an XML-like standard from Adobe XFDF used for encoding annotations and forms.
+It’s compatible with Adobe Acrobat and several other third-party frameworks.
 PSPDFKit supports both reading and writing XFDF and also offers a

-PSPDFXFDFAnnotationProvider subclass that will save/load annotations to/from XFDF automatically.
-There are several examples in PSPDFCatalog and in our Guides that show the exact usage.
-This can be used in combination with
+XFDFAnnotationProvider subclass that will save/load annotations to/from XFDF automatically.
+There are several examples in PSPDFKit Catalog and in our XFDF Support guide that show the exact use.
+XFDF can be used in combination with

-PSPDFAESCryptoOutputStream to build an encrypted annotation store.
-XFDF is problematic for binary attachments such as sound annotations and images, which are saved inline and might make the file very large.
+AESCryptoOutputStream to build an encrypted annotation store.
+Please note that XFDF is problematic for binary attachments such as sound annotations and images, which are saved inline and might make a file large.

-PSPDFAnnotationProvider protocol can also be implemented to have a fully custom saving and loading.
-This is an advanced method and we recommend using PSPDFKit Instant instead, however if you have a very specific use case, take a look at the
+AnnotationProvider protocol can also be implemented to have fully custom saving and loading.
+This is an advanced method, and we recommend using PSPDFKit Instant instead.
+However, if you have a specific use case, take a look at the

-PSPDFContainerAnnotationProvider subclass.
+PDFContainerAnnotationProvider subclass.
 The latter implements several of the harder-to-get-right details of the annotation provider protocol.
-It's not recommended to use the annotation provider protocol directly.